-(a) At its annual meeting, the Commission shall consider the recommendations of the Allocation Committee in approving the Allocation Tables submitted by the Secretariat.
+(a) At its annual meeting, the Commission shall [consider the recommendations of the Allocation Committee / OR consider any requests made pursuant to articles 6.13, 6.14, 6.15, 7.2(c)(ii), 7.3 and 7.4] in approving the Allocation Tables submitted by the Secretariat.

 (b) The final Allocation Tables, including any decision by the Commission, shall be made public as soon as possible after the Commission’s decision.

-(c) The allocations contained in the Allocation Tables approved by the Commission constitute the final allocations of CPCs and New Entrants for the management cycle of the species.
+(c) The allocations contained in the Allocation Tables approved by the Commission constitute the final allocations of CPCs and New Entrants for the Allocation Period for the stock.

 Article 10.
 ALLOCATION PERIOD

 10.1.
-Subject to article 7.2, and any in-period adjustments made pursuant to article 7.1, each species allocation made and approved pursuant to this Resolution shall remain valid for the same period as the TAC or proxy established for the species and reflected in the management procedure for the species.
+Subject to in-period adjustments made pursuant to Article 7, each allocation for a given fish stock shall remain valid for the period determined by the Commission for that stock.
+In the absence of a specified period, the allocation shall remain valid for the same period as the TAC period established for the fish stock. .

 Article 11.
-FINAL CLAUSES
+FINAL CLAUSES MDV

 Coming into Effect

 11.1.
-This Resolution shall come into effect within the timeline provided by Article IX of the Agreement
+This Resolution shall come into force on [date].

 Term and Amendment

-11.2 Subject to Article 11.3, the Allocation Regime contained in this Resolution shall be reviewed after [xx years] of its entry into effect, and may be amended by decision of the Commission.
+11.2 (1) The Allocation Regime contained in this Resolution shall be reviewed after [10 / OR 5 years] of its entry into force.

-11.3 The term of the Allocation Regime contained in this Resolution may be extended by periods of 5 years.
+(2) This term may be extended by decision of the Commission every [x] years thereafter, subject to Articles 11.3. and 11.4..

+11.3 In reviewing the Allocation Regime pursuant to Article 11.2, the Commission shall consider whether the implementation of the Regime and the resulting allocations have achieved the purpose provided in Article 2, and whether they have met the guiding principles set out in Article 3. .

-11.4 The Allocation Regime shall remain in effect until amended or replaced by the Commission.
+11.4 The Allocation Regime may be amended by the Commission after the initial term set out in Article 11.2(1).
+[In this respect, the Allocation Regime shall remain in effect until amended or replaced by the Commission.]

 Safeguard

-11.5 Consistent with Article IV.6 of the Agreement, nothing in this Resolution, nor any act or activity carried out pursuant to this Resolution, shall be considered or interpreted as changing or in any way affecting the position of any party to the IOTC with respect to the legal status of any area covered by the Agreement.
+11.5 Consistent with Article IV.6 of the Agreement, nothing in this Resolution, nor any act or activity carried out pursuant to this Resolution, shall be considered or interpreted as changing or in any way affecting the position of any party to the Agreement with respect to the legal status of any area covered by the Agreement.

 Past Resolutions